Capital punishment in Europe: Separatist territories and partially recognized jurisdictions

 In Europe there are also partially unrecognized states.
 In 2006, the Parliamentary Assembly of the Council of Europe wrote that: While Artsakh abolished the death penalty on 1 August 2003, when it decided to implement the Republic of Armenia's new Criminal Code on its territory, the other territories, Abkhazia, Transnistria and South Ossetia, have not done so, retaining capital punishment in their legislation both in peacetime and in wartime.
 As South Ossetia decided in 1992 to make Russian legislation applicable on its territory, it has observed a moratorium on executions since 1996.
 The death penalty is in the Transnistrian Criminal Code which came into force in 2002.
 In July 1999, de facto President Smirnov ordered a moratorium on executions, and there is said to be only one prisoner on death row in Transnistria.
 Abkhazia formalized its moratorium in 2007, moving towards full abolition.
 On 12 January 2007 the parliament of Abkhazia adopted a law entitled "Moratorium on the Death Penalty", establishing a moratorium on executions during peacetime.
 Since 1993 the country has had a de facto moratorium on executions.
 Although there have been 10 sentences of death in Abkhazia, these have never been implemented.

 The Turkish Republic of Northern Cyprus retains the death penalty only for crimes committed under special circumstances (war crimes).
 See also Capital punishment in Cyprus.

 There is no death penalty in Kosovo.

 The Donetsk People's Republic introduced the death penalty in 2014 for cases of treason, espionage, and assassination of political leaders.
 There had already been accusations of extrajudicial execution occurring.

 The Luhansk People's Republic introduced the death penalty on 26 September 2014 in cases of homosexual rape.

 Polling

-Despite the fact that in Europe nearly all nations don't have the capital punishment, polling has found many nations in Europe have majority support for it and its return.
+Despite the fact that in Europe nearly all nations don't have the capital punishment, polling has found some nations in Europe have majority support for it and its return.

-In 2015 a Poll found that 70% of Estonians are in favor of death penalty, this is an increase of support from then 62% in a 2010 poll.
+In 2015 a Poll found that 70% of Estonians are in favour of death penalty, this is an increase of support from then 62% in a 2010 poll.

 In 2020, a Ipsos/Sopra Steria survey showed that 55% of the French people support re-introduction of the death penalty.
 This was an increase.

 In April 2021 a poll found that 54% of Britons said they would support reinstating the death penalty for those convicted of terrorism in the United Kingdom.
 About a quarter (23%) of respondents said they would be opposed.

 Hungary 76% and Serbia 58% have majorities in support for the death penalty.